 A Flexible Sigmoidoscopy is similar to a Colonoscopy with one major difference.
 A colonoscopy examines the entire large intestine, a flexible sigmoidoscopy procedure focuses on the lower (sigmoid) area of the colon and rectum.
-Because the scope is only about 2 feet long, Dr. Singh, Dr. Rashbaum, Dr. Nitin Parikh, Dr. Sumana Moole, Dr. Long B. Nguyen, Tammi D’Elena, PA-C; and Vanessa T. Dang, MSN, APRN; are able to see the entire rectum but less than half of the colon with this exam.
+Because the scope is only about 2 feet long, Dr. Ranvir Singh, Dr. Stephen Rashbaum, Dr. Nitin Parikh, and Dr. Long B. Nguyen, are able to see the entire rectum but less than half of the colon with this exam.
 It is an accurate and simple method of investigating the cause of rectal bleeding, a change in bowel habits, and rectal symptoms such as pain or diarrhea.
-A flexible figmoidoscopy also is a part of colorectal cancer screening and surveillance for colon cancer.
+A flexible sigmoidoscopy also is a part of colorectal cancer screening and surveillance for colon cancer.

 The term “flexible sigmoidoscopy” refers to a medical procedure during which a tube is used to look inside the lower part of the colon and rectum.
 A colonoscopy is a procedure used to diagnose and, in some cases, treat problems of the lower digestive system and is an important way to check for colon cancer and treat colon polyps.
 Polyps are abnormal growths on the inside lining of the intestine; they vary in size and shape and while most polyps are not cancerous, some may turn into cancer.
 It is not possible to tell just by looking at a polyp if it is malignant or potentially malignant.
 This is why a Flexible Sigmoidoscopy is often used to remove polyps, a technique called a Polypectomy.